act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 2

-The `input` elements has a [form field error indicator][] but its message does not describe the cause of the error.
+The `input` element has a [form field error indicator][] but its message does not describe the cause of the error.

 ```html
 <form>